Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure the S3 bucket poky so that only the origin access identity (OAI) has read permission for objects in the bucket.
 - [ ] Add an origin custom header that has the name Referer to the CloudFront distribution Give the header a secret value.

 ### A company is testing its incident response plan for compromised credentials.
 The company runs a database on an Amazon EC2 instance and stores the sensitive data-base credentials as a secret in AWS Secrets Manager.
 The secret has rotation configured with an AWS Lambda function that uses the generic rotation function template.
 The EC2 instance and the Lambda function are deployed in the same private subnet.
 The VPC has a Secrets Manager VPC endpoint.
 A security engineer discovers that the secret cannot rotate.
 The security engineer determines that the VPC endpoint is working as intended.
-The Amazon Cloud-Watch logs contain the following error: "setSecret: Unable to log into database".
+The Amazon Cloud-Watch logs contain the following error: `"setSecret: Unable to log into database"`.
 Which solution will resolve this error?

 - [ ] Use the AWS Management Console to edit the JSON structure of the secret in Secrets Manager so that the secret automatically conforms with the structure that the database requires.
 - [x] Ensure that the security group that is attached to the Lambda function al-lows outbound connections to the EC2 instance.
 Ensure that the security group that is attached to the EC2 instance allows inbound connections from the security group that is attached to the Lambda function.